 - 2 tablespoons of sea salt

 Olive oil is an excellent hydrating agent thanks to its rich fatty acid content.
-It moisturizes your scalp and prevents hair damage.
+It may moisturize your scalp and prevent hair damage.
 However, more scientific research is required to support the effects of olive oil on the skin since most studies are based on animals.

 8. Olive Oil, Honey, And Sugar Scrub